drouhling/LaSalle/README.md

 - tychonoff.v: this file contains a proof of Tychonoff's theorem.
 (WIP)

-- pendulum.v : in this file we will apply LaSalles invariance principle to an inverted pendulum.
-(WIP)
+- pendulum.v : in this file we will apply LaSalle's invariance principle to an inverted pendulum.

 # Authors